Flexible Imputation of Incomplete Network Data: Simulation Study

 We set the number of networks to $M = 40$ and fix network size at $N_m = 200$ for all $m$.
 The simulations consider sampling rates $\varphi := n/N \in \{0.2, 0.3, 0.4, 0.5\}$ to compare the performance of the proposed method and alternative methods under different levels of sampling.
 For reference, we also report the performance of regressions using the complete networks (\textbf{CD}).
 We set $\alpha_C = 0$, $\alpha_{\bar{Y}} = 0.5$, $\alpha_W = \alpha_{\bar{W}} = (1, 1)$.
 We conduct $S = 1,000$ Monte Carlo replications.
 For each replication $s$, we generate $M$ independent network, impute each network, and estimate the GMM estimator using~\eqref{eq:GMM_estimator} with $\Sigma_M = \bs{I}_{q}$.
 The bias and standard deviation of estimate of endogenous effect $\hat{\alpha}_{\bar{Y}}$ are reported in Table~\ref{tab:simulation_linear_in_means}.

-Table~\ref{tab:simulation_centrality_basic} displays patterns similar to those in Table~\ref{tab:simulation_imputation_basic}.
-As the sampling rate increases, both the bias and the standard deviation of the estimator decline in most cases.
-This improvement is not only due to more accurate imputation at higher sampling rates (Theorem~\ref{thm:bias_variance}), but also because the aggregate statistics themselves are computed more precisely when fewer observations are missing.
-The latter explains why the bias and standard deviation in the \textbf{X} column also decrease.
-In most cases, the X-LTWFE estimator delivers the best performance and remains stable even when the sampling rate is small.
-The only exception arises when eigenvector centrality is used and the sampling rate is high.
-In this case, LTWFE yields an extremely small bias—almost identical to that obtained using the complete data.
-This pattern appears to be driven by features of our numerical design.

-It is also worth noting that the bias-std ratio of the linear regression estimator is not close to zero in these simulations.
-This arises from the use of nonparametric imputation and is particularly evident when eigenvector centrality is employed.
-Even if researchers choose to rely on a parametric model for imputation, the robustness of our estimator implies that our method remains valuable as a robustness check in applied work.

-Table~\ref{tab:simulation_linear_in_means} reports the bias and standard deviation of the estimates $\alpha_{\bar{Y}}$ and $\alpha_{W,1}$ obtained using X, LTWFE, X-PCA, X-LTWFE, and sample-splitting X-LTWFE.
-The full set of simulation results are presented in Table~\ref{tab:simulation_linear_in_means_s1} and Table~\ref{tab:simulation_linear_in_means_s2} in Appendix.
-Similar to those in Table~\ref{tab:simulation_centrality_basic}, as the sampling rate increases, both the bias and the standard deviation of the estimator decline.
-In most cases, the estimator based on our proposed method (X-LTWFE) performs very well, especially when the sampling rate is small.
-We also observe that X-LPCA delivers strong performance: X-LPCA attains a smaller bias in estimating the endogenous effect $\alpha_{\bar{Y}}$ than our proposed estimator when the sampling rate exceeds $30\%$.
-In addition, when LTWFE is applied without incorporating covariate information (see the LTWFE column), it delivers a smaller bias in estimating the endogenous effect than X-LWTFE.
-However, its performance deteriorates substantially when the sampling rate becomes small ($\varphi \leq 30\%$).
+Table~\ref{tab:simulation_linear_in_means} reports the bias and standard deviation of different estimators of $\alpha_{\bar{Y}}$ and $\alpha_{W,1}$ obtained using X, LTWFE, X-PCA, X-LTWFE, and sample-splitting X-LTWFE.
+The full set of simulation results is presented in Table~\ref{tab:simulation_linear_in_means_s1} and Table~\ref{tab:simulation_linear_in_means_s2} in Appendix~\ref{appendix:extra_simulation}.
+Similar to the results in Table~\ref{tab:simulation_centrality_basic}, as the sampling rate increases, both the bias and the standard deviation of the estimator decline.
+In most cases, the estimator based on our proposed method (X-LTWFE) has strong performance, especially when the sampling rate is small.
+However, we also observe that, when the sampling rate exceeds $30\%$, X-LPCA delivers strong performance and attains a smaller bias in estimating the endogenous effect $\alpha_{\bar{Y}}$ than our proposed estimator.
+In addition, although LTWFE delivers a smaller bias in estimating the endogenous effect than X-LTWFE when $\varphi \geq 40\%$, its performance deteriorates substantially when the sampling rate becomes small.

-The numerical patterns align with the implications of Theorem~\ref{thm:linear_in_mean}: the bias-to-std ratio of the estimators remains bounded away from zero.
+The numerical patterns align with the implications of Theorem~\ref{thm:linear_in_mean}: the bias-to-std ratio of the estimators does not vanish to $0$.
 This phenomenon is inevitable when the graphon is a nonparametric function of latent factors and poses challenges for inference.
-Nevertheless, the robustness properties of our estimator suggest that it is valuable as a robustness check in empirical applications.
+Nevertheless, by Theorem~\ref{thm:consistency_plug_in}, our proposed estimator is still valuable as a robustness benchmark in empirical applications.